maxludden/supergene-v2/books/book01/md/chapter-0382.md

 "What do you mean?"
 Zhu Ting looked at Han Sen with a blank face.

-Han Sen did not reply, but twisted Han Sen's joints back in place.
+Han Sen did not reply, but twisted Zhu Ting's joints back in place.
 The crackling of the bones and Zhu Ting's screams sounded scary.

 "Go make your drug and wake them up," Han Sen said to Zhu Ting and summoned the horn bow and the bony fish arrow, playing with them.